matkuki/python3/README.md

 # Python 3 wrapper for Nim [![nimble](https://raw.githubusercontent.com/yglukhov/nimble-tag/master/nimble.png)](https://github.com/yglukhov/nimble-tag)

 ## NOTIFICATION: <br></br>There will be a large upgrade which will add static bindings, for building Python3 modules that statically link to the Python3 interpreter!
-To current bindings (dynamic) will be stay unchanged! binding type selection will be selectable with compile flags and described in this README.
+The current bindings (dynamic) will be stay unchanged!
+Binding type selection will be selectable with compile flags and described in this README.

 ## Description:
 Nim wrapper for the Python 3 programming language.<br>